estherhelga/popgen/gwas_project_v3/main_workflow.md

       --make-bed \
       --out merged_data_core_cohort

-*1696* people remaining.

 *Outcome*

+*1306452 variants and 1449 people pass filters and QC.*

 A new PLINK binary fileset: merged_data_core_cohort.bed/bim/fam.
-This dataset now contains only individuals for whom both original genetic data and original phenotype data were available (1696 individuals).
+This dataset now contains only individuals for whom both original genetic data and original phenotype data were available.

-The number of SNPs in merged_data_core_cohort.bim will be the same as in allchips_qc1_merged.bim (1,325,823 variants), as only individuals were filtered at this stage.
+The number of SNPs in merged_data_core_cohort.bim will be the same as in allchips_qc1_merged.bim, as only individuals were filtered at this stage.

 This merged_data_core_cohort fileset forms the basis for all subsequent QC and analysis steps.